Repainting your cabinets is a great way to give your kitchen a fresh, new look.

 TSP is one of the many homemade DIY paint strippers that you can use for stripping the old paint from wood, cement or stone.

-And believe me, it does its job pretty well.
+And believe me, it does its job pretty well even for removing the smell of smoke (like cigarette smoke) off of your walls.

 However, you need to be careful while using it as even a bit of contact with your skin can cause redness or irritation, especially on sensitive skin.